DevExpress-Examples/asp-net-core-dashboard-export-all-items/readme.md

 ## Client

-The custom export button is displayed in the [Dashboard Title](https://docs.devexpress.com/Dashboard/117383/web-dashboard/ui-elements-and-customization/ui-elements/dashboard-title) toolbar by handling the [ViewerApiExtensionOptions.onDashboardTitleToolbarUpdated](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions#js_devexpress_dashboard_viewerapiextensionoptions_ondashboardtitletoolbarupdated) event.
-This functionality is encapsulated into a custom [Dashboard Extension](https://docs.devexpress.com/Dashboard/117543/web-dashboard/ui-elements-and-customization/extensions-overview).
+On the client, the [ViewerApiExtensionOptions.onDashboardTitleToolbarUpdated](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions#js_devexpress_dashboard_viewerapiextensionoptions_ondashboardtitletoolbarupdated) event is handled to modify the [dashboard title](https://docs.devexpress.com/Dashboard/117383/web-dashboard/ui-elements-and-customization/ui-elements/dashboard-title) and add the custom export button in it.
+This functionality is encapsulated into a custom [dashboard extension](https://docs.devexpress.com/Dashboard/117543/web-dashboard/ui-elements-and-customization/extensions-overview) (the [ExportAllItemsExtension.js](/CS/AspNetCoreDashboard_ExportAllItems/wwwroot/js/ExportAllItemsExtension.js) file).

-The export operation is executed by sending a GET request to a custom Controller at the back end level.
+To perform the export operation, the client sends a GET request to a custom Export Controller.

 ## Server

 The custom Export Controller processes requests from the client side.
+This controller uses the following classes:

-It uses the [WebDashboardExporter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.WebDashboardExporter) class to export dashboard items to PDF and [PdfDocumentProcessor](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor) class to join exported documents together.
+- The [WebDashboardExporter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.WebDashboardExporter) class exports dashboard items to PDF.
+- The [PdfDocumentProcessor](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor) class joins exported documents together.

 ## Files to Look At
 * [ExportAllItemsExtension.js](CS/AspNetCoreDashboard_ExportAllItems/wwwroot/js/ExportAllItemsExtension.js)